jmfly/iodocs/README.md

     In the Example #3 below, there is also "privatePath" which is used for endpoints behind protected resources.

-6. "auth" key value is the auth method.
-Valid values can be:
+6. "auth" object is the authentication method(s).
+Valid methods can be:

          "key" - simple API key in the URI
          "oauth1" - OAuth 1.0/1.0a
-         "" - no authentication
+         `null` - no authentication

-7. "keyParam" key value is name of the query parameter that is added to an API request when the "auth" key value from (5) is set to "key".

-8. "headers" object contains key value pairs of HTTP headers that will be sent for each request for API.
+7. "headers" object contains key value pairs of HTTP headers that will be sent for each request for API.
 These are static key/value pairs.

-12. Closing curly-bracket ;)
+8. Closing curly-bracket ;)

 ---